Florida House Bill 837 (HB837): How Can Property Managers Prepare?

 What does HB837 mean for property managers?

-Come January 1, all property managers will be required to pass a CPTED assessment.
+All property managers will be required to pass a CPTED assessment.
 This step is essential to ensuring a presumption against liability for any third-party crimes that occur on the premises of your Florida apartment complex, townhouse, or condominium units.

 In other words, if you don’t want to be liable for third-party crimes on your multi unit properties, it’s critical to understand CPTED and take several key steps before 2025 arrives.